Awaiting

 TUnit is able to take in asynchronous delegates.
 To be able to assert on these, we need to execute the code.
 We want to avoid sync-over-async, as this can cause problems and block the thread pool, slowing down your test suite.

-And with how fast .NET has become, the overhead of Task
+And with how fast .NET has become, the overhead of Tasks and async methods shouldn't be noticeable.

 Complex Assertion Examples